jeetsukumaran/vim-buffersaurus/README.txt

 show a user-specified number of lines before or after the matching line).
 Results are grouped and sorted by filename, and then by line number, but can also be ungrouped and sorted lexically.

+Search and replace operations (using the ":Bsreplace" command, or "R" key mapping), or execution of arbitrary commands ("x" or "X" key mapping), can also be carried out on matched or contexted lines can be carried out

 Detailed usage description is given in the help file, which can be viewed on-line here: